sharmilatarra/Cognizant/DeepSkilling/Module2/README.md

-# Finance Management System
+# Data Structure Management System

 ## Project Overview

-The Finance Management System is a Java-based application designed to help users manage their financial activities efficiently.
-The system allows users to track income, expenses, savings, and financial transactions while maintaining accurate records and generating useful financial reports.
+The Data Structure Management System is a Java-based project designed to demonstrate the implementation and application of various data structures.
+The system helps users understand how data can be organized, stored, and processed efficiently using different data structures.

 ## Features

-* Income Management
+* Array Operations
+* Linked List Implementation
-* Expense Tracking
+* Stack Operations
-* Budget Planning
+* Queue Operations
-* Financial Reports
+* Searching Algorithms
-* Transaction History
+* Sorting Algorithms
-* User Account Management
-* Secure Data Handling
+* Data Insertion and Deletion

 ## Technologies Used

 * Java
 * Object-Oriented Programming (OOP)
+* Data Structures and Algorithms
 * Visual Studio Code
 * Java Development Kit (JDK)

 ## Project Structure

+* ArrayDemo.java – Demonstrates array operations.
+* LinkedListDemo.java – Implements linked list operations.
-* User.java – Manages user information.
+* StackDemo.java – Demonstrates stack functionality.
-* Transaction.java – Records financial transactions.
+* QueueDemo.java – Demonstrates queue functionality.
-* Income.java – Handles income details.
+* Search.java – Implements searching algorithms.
-* Expense.java – Manages expense records.
+* Sort.java – Implements sorting algorithms.
-* Report.java – Generates financial summaries and reports.
 * Main.java – Executes the application.

 ## Objectives

-* To develop a finance management solution using Java.
-* To apply Object-Oriented Programming concepts.
+* To understand fundamental data structures.
-* To manage financial records efficiently.
+* To implement data structures using Java.
+* To analyze the efficiency of different operations.
-* To improve programming and software development skills.
+* To improve problem-solving and programming skills.

 ## Expected Outcome

-The system enables users to record income and expenses, monitor financial activities, generate reports, and make better financial decisions through organized data management.
+The system allows users to perform operations on different data structures and understand their behavior, efficiency, and real-world applications.

 ## Conclusion

-This project demonstrates the implementation of a Finance Management System using Java.
-It provides practical experience in financial record management, software design, and object-oriented programming principles.
+This project demonstrates the practical implementation of data structures in Java and provides a strong foundation for learning algorithms and software development concepts.